-The registration period for second mini-term courses occurs well in advance prior to the start of the second miniterm.
-Continuing students, who are already enrolled in full term courses, should complete registration for upcoming second mini-term courses by the close of business on day twenty (20) of the full-term.
-Additionally, students must sign a Mini-Term Consent Form when registering for the upcoming second mini-term courses.
+The registration period for six-week 2 mini-term courses occurs well in advance prior to the start of the six-week 2 mini-term.
+Continuing students, who are already enrolled in full term courses, should complete registration for upcoming six-week 2 mini-term courses by the close of business on day twenty (20) of the full-term.

 Once the mini-term has begun, the add/drop period for mini-term courses is the first seven (7) calendar days of the term, excluding holidays and regularly scheduled breaks.
 The taking of attendance of students who enroll during the add/drop period shall begin the first scheduled class session following the student's enrollment.
 Students who enroll in mini-term courses during the add/drop period must attend class by the 14th calendar day of the mini-term, or be dropped from the course.